0xsoniclabs/daphne/README.md

 # Useful commands

 ## Build Test
-`go test ./... -count 1 -v`
+`go test ./...`

-where:
+### Optional test flags
 - `-count 1` asks to run all tests once, disregarding cached tests
 - `-v` sets the test run to verbose, it will output how long each tests takes to run

-### Optional test flags
 - `-run ^TestMyTest$` will run only the tests fitting the regex
 - `-cpuprof cpu.prof` will generate a cpu profile that can be reviewed with pprof
 - `-memprof mem.prof` will generate a memory profile that can be reviewed with pprof